jankichauhan/Board-Game-Recommender/README.md

 * [For Future](#future)

 ## Motivation
 I got introduced to board games in Dec 2010, no one had plans for the holidays and we all had enough of movie watching.
 We played Ticket to Ride and then Settler of Catan a few days later; it was so much fun, I loved it.
 Since then it has been board games over movies(for me!)
 When you have been playing board games for 10 years, you start developing your favorites.
 I am biased towards Euro games(specially worker placement games), any game by Jamey Stegmaier or Uwe Rosenberg I am willing to give a try.
 On the other hand card games are not in my top 10.
 Dominion is one of the best gateway games but it didn't appeal to me.
 For finding the next game to play, I rely on amazing people at [Dice Tower](www.dicetower.com)(this a youtube channel for board games reviews, play throughs ... etc).
+Most of the time their recommendations are a hit but occasionally there are misses too.

-Can we train a machine to learn patterns among users and the games they like?
-We can use this trained machine to recommend the next game the user should play.
+My goal is to design a reliable recommender that learns from users and the games they have rated and generated a list of recommended similar games.

 ## Data Exploration